 Interest Rate in Hong Kong averaged 3.10 percent from 1998 until 2022, reaching an all time high of 8 percent in May of 2000 and a record low of 0.50 percent in December of 2008.
 This page provides the latest reported value for - Hong Kong Interest Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Hong Kong Interest Rate - data, historical chart, forecasts and calendar of releases - was last updated on June of 2022.

-Interest Rate in Hong Kong is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Hong Kong to stand at 2.25 in 12 months time.
-In the long-term, the Hong Kong Interest Rate is projected to trend around 2.75 percent in 2020, according to our econometric models.
+Interest Rate in Hong Kong is expected to be 2.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Hong Kong Interest Rate is projected to trend around 3.75 percent in 2023, according to our econometric models.